Creating website and blogging in Org mode

 (concat

-Finally, return the Org string corresponding to the blog post (sitemap) entry
+Finally, return the Org string corresponding to the sitemap entry formatted

 function similar to sprintf